- 1. These terms

 9.1 Tell us you want to end the contract.
-To end the contract with us, please let us know by doing one of the following:
+To end the contract with us, please let us know by:

-(a) Phone or email.
-Call our head office on 0207 736 1211 or email us at email@example.com.
+(a) Email.
+Email us at firstname.lastname@example.org.
 Please provide your name, home address, details of the order and, where available, your phone number and email address.

 (b) Online.
-Complete the online steps on our website.
+Complete the online steps on our website or Platform if available.

 9.2 Returning products after ending the contract.
 If you end the contract for any reason after products have been dispatched to you or you have received them, you must return them to us.
-You must either return the goods in person to where you bought them, post them back to us at Unit 6, 27 Ackmar Road, London, SW6 4UR or (if they are not suitable for posting) allow us to collect them from you.
-Please call customer services on 0207 736 1211 or email us at firstname.lastname@example.org for a return label or to arrange collection.
+You must either return the goods in person to where you bought them, post them back to us at our registered address or (if they are not suitable for posting) allow us to collect them from you.
+Please email us at email@example.com for a return label or to arrange collection.
 If you are a consumer exercising your right to change your mind you must send off the goods within 14 days of telling us you wish to end the contract.

 9.3 When we will pay the costs of return.
 We will pay the costs of return: